TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 ### Why does React need keys?

 In the upcoming lessons as you learn more about the internal workings of React, more specifically the rerendering process, you will understand the importance of keys.
 For now we will keep it simple.

-Recall the previous lesson on rendering lists.
-We used the `.map()` method to iterate over an array of data and return a list of elements.
+In the previous lesson on rendering lists we used the `.map()` method to iterate over an array of data and return a list of elements.
 Now imagine, if any of the item in the list were to change, how would React know which item to update?

 If the list were to change, one of two things _should_ happen:
 1. we completely re-render the entire list, or: